2014 was the best year for Boeing

-For Boeing, 2014 translates into the following figures: delivery aircraft - 723; orders received - 1432 $ X billion worth of aircraft; Non-honored business orders - 232.7 5 of units at the end of the year.
+For Boeing, 2014 translates into the following figures: aircraft delivery - 723; orders received - 1432 aircraft worth $ 232.7 billion; unfulfilled commercial orders - 5 units at the end of the year.

 In 2014, three individual commercial programs have recorded notable deliveries:

 Boeing 787 Dreamliner - 114 aircraft delivered, including the first 787-9 delivered to the Air New Zealand launch customer and the first direct deliveries to 13 customers.